sjmudd/ps-top/README.md

 * q - quit
 * t - toggle between showing the statistics since resetting pstop started or you explicitly reset them (with 'z') [REL] or showing the statistics as collected from MySQL [ABS].
 * z - reset statistics.
 That is counters you see are relative to when you "reset" statistics.
-* <tab> - change display modes between: latency, ops, file I/O, lock modes and user modes.
+* <tab> - change display modes between: latency, ops, file I/O, lock, user and mutex modes.
 * left arrow - change to previous screen
 * right arrow - change to next screen